We take every aspect of your personal profile into consideration when calculating your admissions chances.

 Writing is a vital component of being an artist, and an extremely important part of being a student at SAIC.
 Tell us about you, your art-making practices, and why you are a strong candidate for the School of the Art Institute of Chicago‘s (SAIC) undergraduate program.

 Include information about what inspires you, what does your artistic process look like, share why you are interested in and utilize certain materials, exhibitions in which you have participated, or other activities that contribute to the making of your work.
 If you are applying to the BFA with an Emphasis in Writing, your statement needs also to address how you imagine a studio arts environment will impact your writing practice.
-(The application won‘t accept a response shorter than 250 words.)
-More details on SAIC‘s artist statement requirement can be found on our website.*

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.